Welcome to the Department of Industrial Relations

-Cal/VPP questions and answers
+Cal/VPP Questions and Answers

-What is Cal/VPP STAR?
+What is Cal/VPP?

-It is a certification program designed to recognize employers whose occupational safety and health programs are exemplary and meet specific Cal/VPP STAR guidelines.
+It is a certification program designed to recognize employers whose occupational safety and health programs are exemplary and meet specific Cal/VPP guidelines.

-Who can apply for Cal/VPP STAR?
+Who can apply for Cal/VPP?

 Employers who desire recognition for outstanding achievements in the development and implementation of their safety and health program.